Elena Conti: Early life and education

 After graduating in chemistry at the University of Pavia in 1991, Conti achieved a PhD on protein cristallography at the Imperial College in London in 1996, with a thesis on the crystal structure of firefly luciferase".
 From 1997 to 1999 she worked as a postdoctoral fellow at the Rockefeller University in New York City; her postdoc advisor was John Kuriyan.

 Career

 She worked as a group leader at the European Molecular Biology Laboratory in Heidelberg, Germany from 1999 until January 2006, when she became director and scientific member at the Max Planck Institute of Biochemistry in Martinsried, Germany as a part of Structural Cell Biology department.
 Her research focuses on the regulation of gene expression in eukaryotic cells, particularly trying to discover the mechanism behind RNA recognition, metabolism and degradation, which is coupled to the translation machinery.

-She is also an honorary professor at the Ludwig Maximilian University in Munich, Germany from 2007.
+She is also an honorary professor at LMU Munich in Germany since 2007.